 Jamel Love, a junior and political science major, was accepted into the Leadership Alliance’s Summer Research Early Identification Program at Vanderbilt University.
 The Program will partner Love with a faculty member from the Political Science Department for a 10-week summer research and professional development program.

 While excitons have been understood in theory for decades, the authors of a new Nature Communications study have directly observed these quasiparticles responsible for energy transfer in solar cells, LEDs and semiconductor circuits for the first time.

-New York, NY (May 9, 2013)—Macaulay Honors College of The City University of New York has announced that Rossana Rosado, Publisher and CEO of El Diario La Prensa, will address graduates and guests at its 9th commencement exercises.
+New York, NY (April 9, 2014)–Macaulay Honors College of The City University of New York has announced that Dr. Harold Varmus, Director of the National Cancer Institute, will address graduates and guests at its annual commencement exercises.
 Macaulay Honors College University Dean Ann Kirschner will lead the ceremony, which will take place in New York […]

 Increasing the Pipeline for Future Scholars In response to the underrepresentation of historically disadvantaged populations with advanced social and behavioral science degrees, STEM degrees, or in advanced research and academic positions, the Latina Research Network (LRN) – headed by Professor Silvia L. Mazzula – will hold the 2014 Latina Researchers Conference at John Jay College […]